Lloyd Alexander: Early life and education

 He attended West Chester State Teachers College, which he left after only one term because he did not find the curriculum rigorous enough.
 After dropping out of college, Alexander worked for six months in the mailroom of the Atlantic Refining Company.
-Alexander decided that adventure was a better school for a writer than college and enlisted in the US Army during World War II.
+Alexander decided that adventure was a better school for a writer than college and enlisted in the U.S. Army during World War II.
 He was too clumsy with artillery to be sent to the front, and the sight of blood made him faint, making him unfit to work as a medic.
 With no prior musical experience, he briefly played the cymbals in a marching band in Texas.
-Shortly after he was transferred to serve as a chaplain's assistant.
-He had the opportunity to study French language, politics, customs, and geography at Lafayette College through the army.
+Shortly after, he was transferred to serve as a chaplain's assistant.
+He had the opportunity to study the French language, politics, customs, and geography at Lafayette College through the army.
 He was later moved to Camp Ritchie, Maryland, to receive specialized intelligence training in the United States Army Combat Intelligence and Counter-Intelligence Corps.
+At Camp Ritchie, Alexander rose to the rank of Staff Sergeant.
 There he met war veterans, scholars, refugees, and members of the Cherokee tribe.
 He rose to be a staff sergeant in the corps.

-Alexander was stationed in Wales and England briefly and then was assigned to the 7th army in eastern France where he translated radio messages for six months.
-His next assignment was for the Paris office of the Counter Intelligence Corps (CIC) where he worked as a translator and an interpreter until the end of 1945.
+Alexander was stationed in Wales and England briefly and then was assigned to the 7th Army in eastern France where he translated radio messages for six months.
+His next assignment was the Paris office of the Counter Intelligence Corps (CIC) where he worked as a translator and an interpreter until the end of 1945.
 After the war, Alexander attended the University of Paris where he studied French literature and was fascinated by the poetry of Paul Éluard.
-Alexander called Éluard on the phone and subsequently showed him his English translations of his work. Éluard immediately named Alexander his sole English translator.
+Alexander called Éluard on the phone and showed him his English translations of Éluard's work. Éluard immediately named Alexander his sole English translator.
 Alexander also contacted Gertrude Stein, who advised him that becoming a writer was a difficult and discouraging process.
-In Paris, he met Janine Denni who had a young daughter named Madeleine.
+In Paris, he met Janine Denni, who had a young daughter named Madeleine.
 Alexander and Denni were married on January 8, 1946, and soon moved to Philadelphia.
-The three moved into the attic of his parents home where Alexander spent twelve hours a day translating Éluard's work and writing his own works.
+The three moved into the attic of his parents' home where Alexander spent twelve hours a day translating Éluard's works and writing his own.